borntofrappe/game-development/Practice/Target Practice/README.md

 end
 ```

-Knowing this offset, the comparison is between the `y` coordinates of the two tables.
+A collision is then detected comparing the `y` coordinates of the two tables, terrain and trajectory.

 ```lua
 if trajectory[index + 1] > terrain[indexStart + index + 2] then